 3.During the taking of a penalty kick, the goalkeeper must be in his/her penalty area and must remain on the goal line until the ball is kicked.

-5. The referees may allow play to continue by applying the advantage rule if the team has not yet committed five accumulated fouls and the opposing team is not denied an obvious goal scoring opportunity.
-When applying the advantage rule, the referees must use the mandatory signal to indicate an accumulated foul to the timekeeper and the third referee (when one is available at the score’s table) as soon as the ball is out of play.
+- If the game goes into overtime, all accumulative fouls that have accrued from the second half of the game continue to count up in the overtime period.5.
+The referees may allow play to continue by applying the advantage rule if the team has not yet committed five accumulated fouls and the opposing team is not denied an obvious goal scoring opportunity.
+When applying the advantage rule, the referees must use the mandatory signal to indicate an accumulated foul to the timekeeper and the third referee (when one is available at the scorer’s table) as soon as the ball is out of play.

 If a player of the defending team commits an infringement to this Law:

 a. the kick is retaken, only if a goal is not scored.